MicrosoftDocs/memdocs/sccm/protect/tech-ref/bitlocker/settings.md

 - Setup
 - Operating system drive
-- Client management
 - Fixed drive
 - Removable drive
+- Client management

-The following sections describe and suggest settings for the settings in each group.
+The following sections describe and suggest configurations for the settings in each group.

+> [!NOTE]
+> These settings are based on Configuration Manager version 2002.
+Version 1910 doesn't include all of these settings.

 ## Setup